 College outcomes such as starting salaries and career placement rates have become just as important to students and parents as academic quality and campus life when choosing a school.
 As you are researching colleges, take a look at the available career and salary data along with academics and on-campus career resources when considering whether to invest your tuition dollars (not mention your time, energy, and passion) in a particular school.

-Check out our video on everything you want to know about financial aid:
+Check out our video on everything you want to know about paying for college: